TheMagicRealtors/TheMagicRealtors-soen341projectF2023/README.md

 ## Description of the Project:
 This project consists of creating a Real Estate Web Application that focuses on the Scrum methodology of the Agile develoment approach.
-The purpose of this web application is to make it easier for Homebuyers and property renters to find their dream home.
-They are also able to connect with the appropriate real-estate brokers if desired.
+The purpose of this web app is to make it easier for homebuyers and property renters to find their dream home.
+They are also able to match with the appropriate real-estate brokers if they want to.
 The project is 10 to 12 weeks long, with 4 iterations in total.

 ## Team Members and Roles:
 Christa Abou Arraje (ID:40226631)